Lauren Graham's Healthy Approach to Parenthood

 Back in Los Angeles, Graham has replaced her Broadway regimen with a more, well, normal approach to health and nutrition: "Listen, I've done everything: cleanses, fasts, I've gone vegetarian," she says.
 "Now, I think the thing is to eat only stuff [when] you know where it comes from and close to the source … I try to earn whatever bad choices I make by being healthy throughout the day, or by making sure I exercise.
 It's all about balance: I can do this because I did that.
 I'd rather have a small amount of something I love than fill up on tree bark and rice!

 "In my business it's so easy to worry about your body and aging -- but you know what?
 That's unhealthy.
 So I try to have a greater ease about it all."
-Graham stays fit by doing Pilates and attending regular spinning classes.
+Graham stays fit by doing Pilates and attending regular indoor-cycling classes.
 Once an avid runner, she's also recently taken up cycling, just like her dad.
 "He's been into it for the last five years or so.
 We went on a cycling trip together through Ireland, which was a great time.
 You can be anywhere, any age, and you can always get on a bike."